Use clinical note templates to save your providers time and help them create thorough, consistent clinical notes.

-How can you avoid this all-too-frequent scenario in the future?
-The answer is to update patient chart and clinical note information using the computer.
-Dentrix makes it easy.
-Using Clinical Notes Templates, all the doctors and hygienists can easily record specific details in their clinical notes while maintaining the important consistency, accuracy, and legibility that’s often missing from handwritten notes.
-Clinical Notes Templates can also help prevent spelling errors.
+Using clinical note templates, all the doctors and hygienists can easily record specific details in their clinical notes while maintaining the important consistency, accuracy, and legibility that’s often missing from handwritten notes.
+Clinical note templates can also help prevent spelling errors.
 (Have you ever noticed the many different ways people spell hygiene?)
-Not to mention the time you’ll save!
-You can accurately record several paragraphs of patient notes in just a few minutes.
-With Clinical Notes Templates, you can also read all your clinical notes from any computer, and you can sign and lock the notes into history.
+They can also save you time!
+You can accurately record several paragraphs of patient notes in just a few minutes without typing every word of a long note.
+With clinical note templates, you can also read all your clinical notes from any computer, and you can sign and lock the notes into history.

 Patient was seen for a New Patient Exam.